obuyajr/Rent-management-system/README.md

 Rent management system in java readme file

-ChatGPT

-README File for Rent Management System in Java

 Overview:

 Rent Management System is a Java-based application that helps landlords and property managers keep track of their rental properties.
 The application enables users to manage multiple properties, tenants, and rental payments.
 It also includes a user-friendly interface that makes it easy to navigate and use.